greblus/solitito/README.md

 | **Note threshold** | How sure the model must be that a *single note* is sounding (Intervals / Scales / Arpeggios) |
 | **Hold time** | How long a correct chord must be held before advancing |

-The line under the two pickers says what actually opened — device, sample rate, channel count and sample format — or why nothing did.
-On Windows there is no console to print to, so this is the only way to tell a stream that failed to start from one that started and heard nothing; the interface's own meters look the same either way. `./solitito --devices` prints the same information for every device the backend can see.
+The line under `Channel` says what actually opened — device, sample rate, channel count and sample format. `./solitito --devices` prints the same information for every device the backend can see.

 ### What the names mean on Linux

 `default`, `pulse`, `pipewire` and `jack` are not devices.
 They are paths to a sound server, and under PipeWire they all arrive at whatever the desktop has set as the default source.
-That source is often a single socket exported as mono, which the ALSA compatibility layer then hands over as two identical channels — so the channel picker has nothing to choose between and appears to do nothing.
+That source is often a single socket exported as mono (e.g. built-in microphone), which the ALSA compatibility layer then hands over as two identical channels — so the channel picker has nothing to choose between and appears to do nothing.
 Which socket you get is decided in the desktop's own sound settings.

 Names like `sysdefault:CARD=U192k` are ALSA cards.
 The card name comes from the chipset rather than the model — a Behringer UMC202HD reports as `U192k`, an onboard codec usually as `Generic`.